krajewskipatryk/cozzly/README.md

 #### Add single use shopping list
 - Edit shopping list
+  - Add live update when more than 1 member is editing the file
+  - Show editing members
 - Shared across all members
 - Assign to single member or multiple members
 - Mark if completed
 - Group into categories:
   - Add language model like chat gpt
   - Add predefined products list ???

 #### Urgent product need